Enjoy the intrigue, romance and deception of this comic ballet

 Azure Restaurant at The Twelve Apostles Hotel

 Get comfortable this season at Azure Restaurant at The Twelve Apostles Hotel.
-The seaside eatery’s dinner-and-movie winter special, which runs from 1 April to 30 September, is an opportunity to truly take advantage of the cooler months (it’s a good thing that thick, layered clothes hide newfound signs of horizontal growth).
-Visitors have five options for each of the three courses, and there is also a palate-cleansing sorbet between the starter and main.
-After a belt-busting dinner, you can lounge in the private 16-seater movie theatre for a film, complimentary milkshake or hot chocolate, ice cream, sweets and popcorn.
+The seaside eatery’s dinner-and-movie special, which actually runs all year around, is a particularly perfect option for the cooler months when the idea of holing up inside with good food and a flick is especially appealing (it’s a good thing that thick, layered clothes hide newfound signs of horizontal growth).
+Visitors have five options for starters, five options for mains and four for dessert, and there is also a palate-cleansing sorbet between the starter and main.
+After a belt-busting dinner, you can lounge in the private 16-seater movie theatre for a film, complimentary milkshake or hot chocolate, ice cream and popcorn.

 Trees Restaurant at the Townhouse Hotel

-Spread out across the first floor of this plush, centrally located hotel, Trees Restaurant, which is so named because it looks out over leafy boughs, claims a cosy interior that’s perfectly suited to chilly winter days.
-To make the cold season something to get excited about, the elegant eatery’s Michelin-trained chef has put together a series of weekly changing winter dinner menus that are both pocket friendly and make for prime dining.
-Diners can choose between two- or three-course offerings (there’s also the option to match your three courses with a glass of wine), and dishes include items like butternut soup with coconut milk and toasted almonds, slow-braised oxtail, coriander-crusted ostrich medallions, chocolate fondant and bread and butter pudding.
-There are two alternatives per course, and guests can look forward to also enjoying a delicious amuse-bouche to get the tastebuds tingling and a refreshing palate cleanser between the starter and main.
-The deal runs until the end of July.
+Spread out across the first floor of this plush, centrally located hotel, Trees Restaurant, which is so named because it looks out over leafy boughs, has a cosy interior that’s perfectly suited to chilly winter days.
+To make the cold season something to get excited about, the elegant eatery’s Michelin-trained chef has put together a series of weekly changing winter dinner menus that are both pocket friendly and make for prime dining (they’re available from June 2015).
+Diners can choose between two- or three-course offerings (there’s also the option to match your three courses with a glass of wine), and dishes include items like creamy soups, slow-roasted meat plates and warm chocolate-y desserts.
+There are two alternatives per course.

 Price: R138 for two courses, R178 for three courses and R208 for three courses with a glass of wine.